Research

 This project is funded by the Medical Research Council.

-We have also measured carbon associated with the international MRI society conference, the Organization for Human Brain Mapping, and proposed ways to reduce this.
+We have also measured carbon emissions associated with the international MRI society conference, the Organization for Human Brain Mapping, and proposed ways to reduce this.

 Recent publications: